Aoife Gowen

-Aoife Gowen is currently a Professor in the University College Dublin (UCD) School of Biosystems and Food Engineering.
+Aoife Gowen is currently a professor in the University College Dublin (UCD) School of Biosystems and Food Engineering.
 Her area of research covers topics such as applications of hyperspectral imaging and chemometrics to biological systems.

 Gowen's expertise lies in hyperspectral imaging, a method which, images objects and extracts information from each pixel, about wavelengths across the electromagnetic spectrum.
-The results can give insights into the ‘unseen’ properties and chemistry of the object.
+The results can give insights into the 'unseen' properties and chemistry of the object.

 Early life and education

-Aoife Gowen was born and raised in Co.
-Kilkenny.
+Aoife Gowen was born and raised in County Kilkenny.
 Upon completion of secondary school, Gowen began to study Theoretical Physics in Trinity College Dublin, graduating with a Bachelor of Arts in 2000.
 Gowen went on to pursue a master's in financial maths in Dublin City University (DCU) graduating in 2001.
 In 2002, Gowen began in a new area of research, the field of Food Science, attaining her doctoral degree in food science from the Dublin Institute of Technology (DIT) in 2006.
 Her PhD thesis, completed in 2006, was centred on mathematical modelling of food quality parameters and optimization of food process operations.
 Gowen then spent some time as a post-doctoral researcher, investigating the intersection of near infrared spectroscopy, chemical imaging and chemometrics for characterization of biological systems.